mhasancy/omnifood-landing-page/content/content.md

 ## Section needed

--Navigation
+- Navigation
--Hero
+- Hero
--Features
+- Features
--How it works
+- How it works
--Diets
+- Diets
--Meals
+- Meals
--Pricing
+- Pricing
--Gallery
+- Gallery
--Testimonials
+- Testimonials
--Featured in
+- Featured in
--Call to Action
+- Call to Action
--Footer
+- Footer